Why It is important to Get the Best Cotton for Vaping

 In this guide to cotton for vaping, we’re diving into exactly why quality cotton matters so much – and how to tell the good cotton from the not-so-great.
 We’ll cover what kind of cotton is used for vapes, top-rated options, and answer some of the most common cotton-related questions.

-Once you’ve finished reading, you’ll be ready to confidently shop for vape cotton that will suit your build, amp up flavor, and maximize your cloud potential.
+Once you’ve finished reading, you’ll be ready to confidently shop for vape cotton that will suit your build, amp up the flavor, and maximize your cloud potential.

-What Type of Cotton is Used for Vapes?
+What is the Best Cotton for Vapes?

 When you open up your first box of vape cotton, it might seem like it’s exactly the same material used for cotton balls – but it’s actually surprisingly different.
 Vape cotton is undyed, unbleached, and untreated cotton specifically crafted for vaping use.